-Therefore, it is true that the entry $(A^{k+1}){ij}$ equals the number of directed paths from i to j of length k + 1.
+Therefore, it is true that the entry $(A^{k+1}){ij}$ equals the number of directed paths from i to j of length k+1.
 This concludes the induction argument.

 The following proposition characterizes in detail the relationship between various connectivity properties of the digraph and algebraic properties of the adjacency matrix.
-The result is illustrated in Figure 1.10.
+The result is illustrated in Figure 1.13 and its proof is postponed to Section 1.8.3.